 The Thesis Whisperer is a ‘not for loss’ blog which is maintained by me (Dr Inger Mewburn) in my own time, with my own money.
-There are a couple of ways to help me keep the blog alive.
+There are a couple of ways you can help me keep the blog alive.

 How to Fix your academic writing trouble

-My latest book was written with my excellent colleagues Shaun Lehmann and Katherine Firth of the Research Insiders Blog.
+My first book on writing techniques was written with my excellent colleagues Shaun Lehmann and Katherine Firth of the Research Insiders Blog.
 Here’s the back blurb:

 This clear and accessible guide to decoding academic feedback will help you interpret what your lecturer or research supervisor is really trying to tell you about your writing – and show you how to fix it.
 We will help you master a range of techniques and strategies to take your writing to the next level and along the way you’ll learn why academic text looks the way it does, and how to produce that ‘authoritative scholarly voice’ that everyone talks about.
 This book is an easy to use resource for postgraduate students and researchers in all disciplines, and even professional academics, to diagnose their writing issues and find ways to fix them.
 This book would also be a valuable text for academic writing courses and writing groups, such as those offered in doctoral and masters by research degree programmes.

 I requested that the price be kept as low as possible because I am well aware that many PhD students – and working academics for that matter – are on low incomes.
-At the moment it’s around $10 AUD on Kindle.
+Buy it from Amazon in the US for $9.99.

 If you’d like a paper copy, you can buy it from a number of places.
 The paperback edition can be purchased direction from the NewSouth website (they can deliver internationally), or from Amazon in your country or from Booktopia.